cern-eos/eos/doc/diopside/manual/using.rst

    GRID Map file generation from IAM Server

-For testing the script one needs a client-id & a client-key which has ``scim:read`` permissions.
+For testing the script one needs a client-id and a client-key which has ``scim:read`` permissions.

 .. code-block:: bash